John E. Sununu: Later career

-As of 2009 Sununu sits on the Board of Managers of ConvergEx Holdings, a holding company for BNY ConvergEx Group, an affiliate of Bank of New York Mellon, which holds a 33.8% stake in BNY ConvergEx Group.
+As of 2009 Sununu sat on the Board of Managers of ConvergEx Holdings, a holding company for BNY ConvergEx Group, an affiliate of Bank of New York Mellon, which holds a 33.8% stake in BNY ConvergEx Group.

 On July 7, 2010, Akin Gump Strauss Hauer & Feld LLP announced that Sununu was joining the firm as an adjunct senior policy advisor.
 Akin Gump is one of the largest law firms and lobbying firms in Washington, D.C.

 Sununu was appointed by Senate Minority Leader Mitch McConnell to serve on the Congressional Oversight Panel (COP) for the Troubled Asset Relief Program funds, whose purpose is to assess how the TARP program is working, in order to help Congress determine whether to continue injecting capital into the financial sector.

-Sununu is a regular op-ed contributor to The Boston Globe.

-Prior to the 2014 election cycle, speculation had abounded that he would pursue a rematch against Shaheen, but in April 2013, he said that he would not run for his old seat.
+Before the 2014 election cycle, speculation abounded that he would pursue a rematch against Shaheen, but in April 2013, he said he would not.

 On January 30, 2019, Lloyd's of London announced Sununu had been appointed to its governing council.

 Personal life

-Sununu married Catherine (Kitty) Halloran on July 9, 1988.
-They have three children: John, (Catherine) Grace, and Charlotte.
+Sununu is married to Catherine.
+They have three children.